tat3r/a2m/README.md

 ### Font

+Try *Andale Mono* or *Menlo* for Mac.  *Deja Vu Sans* for Linux.
+Someone tell me what works good for Windows.

-The font you use needs to be monospaced obviously but if its missing some of the block drawing unicode characters its going to borrow them from another font, which will probably having a different width, resulting in poor alignment and jagged edges.  *Andale Mono* is the best I've found so far.
+If the font you use is missing some of the block drawing unicode characters its going to borrow them from another font, which will probably having a different width than the original font.